jellyfin-archive/jellyfin-blog/content/posts/android-tv-13.md

 <!--more-->

-As promised in the previous release post, updates are getting quicker.
-No more waiting for 2 years anymore.
+As promised in the previous release post, the time between updates is getting shorter.
+We aim for future updates to happen significantly more frequently than the two years between 0.11 and 0.12.
 Today's update brings some new features and greatly improves playback of videos.
 Let's get started with the player changes.

 ## Playback changes